At a glance: Medicare health insurance in West Virginia

 Original Medicare does not cover outpatient prescription drugs.
 People enrolled in Medicare plans can obtain prescription coverage through a Medicare Advantage plan (most Advantage plans have built-in prescription coverage), an employer-sponsored plan (offered by a current or former employer), or a stand-alone Medicare Part D prescription drug plan.

-196,961 West Virginia Medicare beneficiaries had stand-alone Part D coverage as of November 2018, and another 106,792 had Part D coverage integrated with Medicare Advantage plans.
-So about 45 percent of Medicare beneficiaries in West Virginia have stand-alone Part D plans, which is very comparable to the roughly 43 percent nationwide who have stand-alone Part D coverage.
+188,977 West Virginia Medicare beneficiaries had stand-alone Part D coverage as of November 2019, and another 121,904 had Part D coverage integrated with Medicare Advantage plans.

 Medicare spending in West Virginia